MistNovel - Read Web Novel Stories & Fiction Online

 Chapter 1 - A Vision in Zenith City

-The roar of fifty thousand voices coalesced into a tidal wave of sound, a physical force that crashed against the stage and fed on the synchronized laser light show.
-The pulsing beat of the synthesizer vibrated up from the stadium floor, a synthetic heartbeat that shook the very bones of the capital.
-Victoria Alston stood at the center of it all, a still point in the hurricane of her own creation.
-Her body moved through the intricate choreography of her hit song, "Echo," each step and gesture so practiced it had become instinct, a language she spoke more fluently than words.
-The stage extended like a spear point deep into the crowd, and she owned every inch of it, from the roaring front row to the distant, glittering seats that touched the sky.
+The roar of fifty thousand voices became a living thing, a beast that fed on the light show and the pulsing beat that shook the stadium floor.
+Victoria Alston stood at the center of it all, her body moving through choreography so practiced it had become instinct.
+The stage extended like a tongue into the crowd, and she owned every inch of it

 "Forgive me."

-The vision struck her with the force of a physical blow.
-Victoria’s knees buckled, her muscles turning to water.
-The microphone, slick with sweat, slipped from her numb fingers.
-It clattered against the stage grill, the sound lost in the feedback that shrieked through the stadium speakers, a sound of pure electronic agony.
-The stage rushed up to meet her, the world tilting on its axis.
-The last thing she heard before the darkness swallowed her whole was the crowd’s unified roar of adoration, twisting, changing, and transforming into a fractured chaos of confusion and rising, terrified screams.
+The vision hit her like a physical blow.
+Victoria's knees buckled beneath her weight.
+The microphone fell from her hand, the feedback screech barely registering over the ringing in her ears.
+The stage rushed up to meet her, and the last thing she heard before darkness swallowed her was the crowd's roar transforming into screams of confusion and fear.

 Previous Chapter